 The Government's proposal ensures that natural justice is afforded to the councillors and other affected persons.
-During the course of the departmental investigation, the departmental representative will be required to give each of the councillors, as well as any employee of council and any other person whose actions the investigator intends to adversely refer to in the investigation report, an opportunity to comment on the parts of the report that refer to themselves, before the final report is submitted to the director general of the department and the Minister.
-The Minister and governor are required to consider the report and any submissions by those affected persons, before taking any action to dismiss the council.
+In the course of the departmental investigation, the departmental representative will be required to give each of the councillors, as well as any employee of council and any other person whose actions the investigator intends to refer to adversely in the investigation report, an opportunity to comment on the parts of the report that refer to them, before the final report is submitted to the director-general of the department and the Minister.
+The Minister and the Governor are required to consider the report and any submissions by those affected persons before taking any action to dismiss the council.